RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 Since OpenShift 4.5, OpenShift Virtualization has been fully supported by Red Hat as a component of OpenShift itself.
 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub in the OpenShift Web Console.
 It's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.

-Select the "**Console**" button in the top of your lab guide window, or switch over to your dedicated web console page (if you opened one up earlier) and navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**' (you'll need to make sure that you're in the "Administrator" perspective by using the drop down in the top left hand corner of the web-console).
+Select the "**Console**" button in the top of your lab guide window, or switch over to your dedicated web console page and navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**' (you'll need to make sure that you're in the "Administrator" perspective by using the drop down in the top left hand corner of the web-console).
 This lists all of the available operators that you can install from the operator catalogue.
 Start typing '**virtualization**' in the search box and you should see an entry called "**OpenShift Virtualization**".
 Simply select it and you'll see a window that looks like the following (the version may be slightly different, likely slightly newer):

 <img  border="1" src="img/ocp-virt-operator-install-new.png"/>